Master of Jewish Education

 Students for the Master of Jewish Education may complete coursework entirely online or, if you live within commuting distance of Hebrew College, as a combination of on-campus and online study.
 Hebrew College also offers the MJEd in conjunction with a Bachelor of Jewish Education or a Master of Arts in Jewish Studies, as well as in conjunction with rabbinical or cantorial ordination.

 Whether you are new to the profession or a Jewish educator who wants to move ahead in your career, you will be able to create a program of study that meets your unique interests.
-The online MJEd may be completed as a stand-alone degree or with a specialization in either Jewish Special Education, Early Childhood Jewish Education or Jewish Informal Education.
+The MJEd may be completed as a stand-alone degree or with a specialization in Early Childhood Jewish Education, Jewish Experiential Education, Jewish Special Education, or Interfaith Families Jewish Engagement.

-This 36-credit degree, which includes supervised field experience in your home community, may be completed in two years as a full-time student or in two years plus the intervening summer as a part-time student.
+This 36-credit degree, which includes two supervised field experiences, may be completed in two years as a full-time student or in three years as a part-time student.

-As an MJEd candidate, you will join a dynamic community of online students from around the country and the world in an interactive virtual classroom with Hebrew College faculty.
+As an online MJEd candidate, you will join a dynamic community of students from around the country and the world in an interactive virtual classroom with Hebrew College faculty.
+Hebrew College uses the Schoology online learning platform, giving you the opportunity to learn with ease and comfort, even if you have never previously studied online.
 You will also build a personal relationship with your faculty adviser, who will help you to create an individualized program and who will serve as your mentor and guide.

-Hebrew College is a pioneer in online Jewish education and offered the first online Master of Arts in Jewish Studies degree program on the Internet.
+Hebrew College has been recognized nationally for its online learning programs.
 Many of our faculty have been teaching in the online environment for more than a decade and are devoted to creating meaningful learning experiences through this medium.

 Our pedagogic application courses enable students to apply Judaic content knowledge to a variety of educational settings.
 At the same time, students have the opportunity to deepen and enrich their knowledge of Jewish texts, Jewish history and Jewish life and values.